 Dips & Sprays

 Another anti-tarnish choice is the metal itself.
 Removing some of the copper and replacing it with germanium produces Argentium sterling silver.
 TruSilver is a similar alternative.
 The alloys are tarnish-resistant (I say resistant because it will tarnish after an extended period of time or under intense sulfur exposure) but they can be more expensive than sterling silver and harder to find.

 Silver can be a pain to take care of but just one look at that beautifully polished metal and it's worth all the extra care that's required!
 Don't miss our video overview of silver polish products.

-For heavy-duty cleaning and polishing, read about flex shaft attachments perfect for any job.
+For heavy-duty cleaning and polishing, read Flex Shaft Attachments for Finishing.

 Download these handy sterling silver cleaning and material info cards to insert in your jewelry packaging.
 Easily format them to fit on the back of a 2x3 business card!
 Your customers will appreciate the information and take better care of your lovingly crafted designs.

 Halstead is one of North America's leading distributors of quality jewelry supplies.
 The firm is celebrating its 46th anniversary this year.
 Halstead specializes in wholesale findings, chain, and metals for jewelry artists.